websealevel/timetable/README.md

 # timetable

-WIP (this is my first submission so please be kind)

 This package provides a simple implementation of timetables.
 It provides three additional functions to format the timetables to display in your web application.

 ## Installation